awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 the keyring has failed to honor the user's intent.

 In order to accomplish this,
-the KMS keyring MUST contribute three encrypted data keys to the encryption materials: one from CMK A, one from CMK B, and one from CMK C.
+the AWS KMS keyring MUST contribute three encrypted data keys to the encryption materials: one from CMK A, one from CMK B, and one from CMK C.

 ### OnDecrypt Goal

-When a user configures a KMS keyring for use on decrypt, they are stating their intent for which CMKs the keyring will _attempt_ to use to decrypt encrypted data keys.
+When a user configures an AWS KMS keyring for use on decrypt, they are stating their intent for which CMKs the keyring will _attempt_ to use to decrypt encrypted data keys.

-For example, if a user configures a KMS keyring with CMK C (using the CMK ARN) and uses it to decrypt an encrypted message that contains encrypted data keys for CMKs A, B, and C, then the keyring will attempt to decrypt using CMK C.
+For example, if a user configures an AWS KMS keyring with CMK C (using the CMK ARN) and uses it to decrypt an encrypted message that contains encrypted data keys for CMKs A, B, and C, then the keyring will attempt to decrypt using CMK C.